Chase has been criticized for a clash over a GOP event with Donald Trump Jr. - ExBulletin

 Republicans are using the dispute as an example of culture cancellation attacking conservatives.

 Attorney General Eric Schmitt, who is participating in an overcrowded Republican primary for the US Senate, tweeted Thursday that this Cancel Culture nonsense must end.
-Schmitt, along with US Senator Josh Hawley, each wrote letters to JP Morgan Chase CEO Jamie Dimon. question the decision.
+Schmitt, along with U.S. Senator Josh Hawley, each wrote letters to JP Morgan Chase CEO Jamie Dimon, questioning the decision.

 Missouri will not tolerate a powerful bank discriminating against political views it disagrees with, Schmitt wrote in his letter.
 The Missourians deserve an explanation as to why this event was canceled.